pedegie/trade-enricher/README.md

 In unit tests, instead of loading files from resources, I create CSVs in RAM using a library.
 This way, I don't have to create multiple files with different contents to test various use cases, and the tests execute much faster

+All enricher classes are located in the same package, without separation into DAO, controller, service layers, etc. This is part of a hexagonal architecture, which solves many problems, including not having to think about the differences between "xManager," "xService," and "xProvider," and which class to use.
+Here, there is only one public class, so we don't have a choice and only use it.
+In the "layered" approach, everything must be public because layers communicate with each other (service uses DAO, etc.), and if they are in different packages, they must be public in Java.
+Additionally, it is much easier to test because by testing just one public service, we end up testing 100% of the business logic.
+It is also easier to extract a microservice from it since everything is in one package

 ### Future improvements
 Both versions lack sufficient logging.
 There is a need for more information on what is happening and how long each process takes